Frequently Asked Questions

 - What should I know for my first few days as a fellow?

-On your first day you are introduced to the Institute through orientations about our building, library, computer procedures, and so on.
-You also receive advice on opening a bank account, amenities in the area in which you live, and answers to any other questions you might have.
-We provide you with printed guides to the Institute and do everything we can to make your transition a smooth one.
-(Please note that since we enroll several staff members in your orientation, it is vital that we know the exact date of your arrival at the Institute and that you arrive promptly at the scheduled time.)
+On your first day you will be introduced to the Institute through orientations about our building, library, computer procedures, and so on.
+We provide you with guides to the Institute and do everything we can to make your transition a smooth one.
+(Please note that since you will meet with several staff members during your orientation, it is vital that we know the exact date of your arrival at the Institute at least three weeks in advance and that you arrive promptly at the scheduled time.)

 - Will I have an opportunity to work with other parts of the organization?

 Yes!
 We think it is important to connect ongoing scholarship to audiences beyond academia.
-Though we do so directly through weekly lunchtime lecture talks and regular public lectures like Fellow in Focus, we also encourage fellows to take part in the Institute’s broader public offerings, both as facilitators and visitors.
+Though we do so directly through talks and regular public lectures, we also encourage fellows to take part in the Institute’s broader public offerings, both as facilitators and visitors.
 We see doing so not only as a public service and an important part of a scholar’s life but also as a great way to develop or enhance public speaking, teaching, and multimedia skills—all of which are becoming increasingly important to working both inside and outside the academy.
+New fellows are introduced to staff in departments around the Institute and invited to propose or volunteer for projects within their areas of interest.

 Past fellows have developed public programs, given lectures, taken part in online Twitter chats, written for the Institute’s publications, and more.
-For more information about outreach opportunities for fellows, contact Rebecca Ortenberg at email@example.com.
+For more information about our outreach activities, contact email@example.com.

 - How do I apply for a Beckman Center fellowship?